Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 ## Training

-For the sake of being specific in this tutorial, we will consider training of `DEKR` model in further explanations.
+For the sake of being specific in this tutorial, we will consider the training of `DEKR` model in further explanations.
 The easiest way to start training a pose estimation model is to use a recipe from SuperGradients.

 ```bash